 Hayley Wickenheiser delivers inspiring keynote speeches relaying stories from her Olympic games for charity, school, and corporate events.
 She is available for live in-person events and virtual presentations.

-Most recently recognized by her peers by her induction into the Hockey Hall of Fame, her hockey IQ is highly respected in all areas of both the male and female game.
-She was the first female player in the world to notch a point in a men’s professional game while playing in Finland, and played in or coached at four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs, the first woman in history to have done so.
+She has seven World Championships, six Olympic appearances with five medals and four gold medals.
+Hayley has been inducted into the Hockey Hall of Fame.
+She was the first female player in the world to notch a point in a men’s professional game while playing in Finland, and played in or coached at four NHL development camps with the Philadelphia Flyers, the Edmonton Oilers, and the Toronto Maple Leafs, making her the first woman in history to have done so.
 She also still holds the record for the most assists, points, and goals for the Canadian Women’s National Team.

-Hayley Wickenheiser retired in 2017, but her ascent to the top of the sport started in Shaunavon, Saskatchewan when at age 15 she was the youngest member chosen from the Canadian Women’s National Team.
-Her Olympic career spanned 23 years, five Olympic medals, and two sports, as she also competed in softball in Sydney in 2000.
+Hayley Wickenheiser retired in 2017.
 In 2014 she was Canada’s official flag bearer and she now serves on the IOC Athletes Commission and is the Vice-Chair of the Calgary 2026 Bid Committee.

 Hayley holds several honorary degrees from institutions across Canada, a Masters in Kinesiology, and she is a Medical Doctor currently in a Family Medicine residency while maintaining a position as the Senior Director of Player Development for the Toronto Maple Leafs.